 How Common Are Original Rudraksha?

-You can get original rudraksha from all Teerthsthans specially of Shiva like 12 Jyotirlingams, Kashi is No.1 than still any teerth sthans beads have the energy or that place also, so be it Naimish, or Haridwar or Prayag You can buy them from there, Though better is to buy from Shiva’s Teerthas, like all Jyotirlingams of Pashupatinath, or Kamakhya, There they are found in abundance, So get from there consecrate it and wear following rules and regulations of it.
+You can get original rudraksha from all Teerthsthans, especially of Shiva like 12 Jyotirlingams, Kashi is No.1 than still any teerth sthans beads have the energy or that place also, so be it Naimish, or Haridwar or Prayag You can buy them from there, though it is better to buy from Shiva’s Teerthas, like all the Jyotirlingams of Pashupatinath, or Kamakhya, There they are found in abundance.

 Know More About Original Rudraksha

-- Traditionally, the number of beads in original rudraksh is 108 plus one, the bindu.
+- Traditionally, the number of beads in the original rudraksha is 108 plus one, the bindu.
 It’s recommended that an adult should not wear a mala with less than 84 beads, plus the bindu – but any number over that is fine.

-- All Panchmukhi Rudraksha have the same quality, impact, and benefits regardless of the size.
+- All Panchmukhi Rudraksha have the same quality, impact, and benefits regardless of size.

 - You should not share your Rudraksha with anyone else, since the Rudraksha adapts to the wearer.